apollographql/ac3-state-management-examples/apollo-local-state/README.md

 # apollo-local-state

-> Summary: Using Apollo Client 3's **Reactive Variables API** (docs/blog post coming soon), we can store the entire application state locally (and optionally persist it using local storage).
+> Summary: Using Apollo Client 3's **Reactive Variables API**, we can store the entire application state locally (and optionally persist it using local storage).

 The key components that make this work are: